dmitrykazhdan/concept-based-xai/README.md

 ### Subpackages

 - `datasets`: datasets to use, including task functions.
-- `evaluation`: different evaluation metrics to use for evaluating the semi-supervised concept labelling methods.
+- `evaluation`: different evaluation metrics to use for evaluating our methods.
 - `experiments`: experimental setups (To-be-added soon)
 - `methods`: defines the concept-based methods.
 Note: SSCC defines wrappers around these methods, that turn then into semi-supervised concept labelling methods.
 - `utils`: contains utility functions for model creation as well as data management.